 Prosecutors on Aug.
 30 suffered a setback in obtaining the notebook when Arapahoe County District Judge William B. Sylvester ruled that they could not disprove a doctor-patient relationship between suspect James Holmes and University of Colorado psychiatrist Lynne Fenton.
-He scheduled Thursday's hearing to take up the issue again.

-In the days following the shooting, bloggers posted profiles reportedly found on those sites showing the same prison comment accompanied by a picture of a man with orange hair who resembled Holmes.
+In the days following the shooting, bloggers posted profiles reportedly found on those sites showing the same prison comment accompanied by a picture of a man with orange hair that resembled Holmes.
 In one posting under the screen name, Classic_Jim, favorite movies listed include the Jim Carrey cult classic "Dumb and Dumber," and "Star Wars, etc."

 As a possible motive, prosecutors suggest Holmes was angry at a failing academic career.

 Holmes was a graduate student in the neuroscience program at the University of Colorado.
-Prosecutors said Holmes did poorly on a key exam and withdrew on June 10 while he was stockpiling guns, ammunition and body armor ahead of the shooting.
+Prosecutors say Holmes did poorly on a key exam and withdrew on June 10 while he was stockpiling guns, ammunition and body armor ahead of the shooting.